marinamarina/bowling/README.md

 Python version 2.7 or earlier `python -m unittest discover` Python version 3.1 or earlier `python3 -m discover` Python version 3.2 or earlier `python3 -m unittest discover`

+## TODO

+* Improve validation on 2nd roll of frame to ensure can only bowl as many remamining pins.
+	* or simulate real life where machine may incorrectly rerack, and allow a spare.
+	* show the remaining pin count on the prompt
+* Improve scoreboard layout
+	* Show in boxout
+	* Show separate player total rather than just last entry in running total
+	* Show X for strike and / for spare
+* Use ansi colouring for error/result messages

 Or just leave it to Travis (Every push will also trigger a new build on Travis CI).